storyblok/storyblok/README.md

   * `syncComponents`
   * `syncStories`
   * `syncRoles`
-* `token`: your OAuth token.
-This token can be view in your Storyblok account
 * `source`: the source space to use to sync
 * `target`: the target space to use to sync